mikemane/NeuralNetworkBuilder/README.md

 Neural Network Builder
 ===================

 This is a library for building neural network graphs using tensorflow.
-The main purpose is to specify the input and hidden shapes and the programme will automatically build the graph and train the outputs.
+The main purpose is to specify the input and hidden shapes and the programme will automatically build the graph and train the inputs.

 ----------